Rob--W/testing-chrome.webstore.install/README.md

    ```
    # Assume that you are in the directory of this repo
-   chromium --user-data-dir=/tmp/profile --load-extension=helper,helper-app,test-extension
+   chromium --user-data-dir=/tmp/profile --load-extension=helper,helper-app,sample/sample_extension
    ```
 3. From the web page, call `chrome.webstore.install`.
 Here is an example: https://robwu.nl/s/chrome.webstore.install-demo.html

 ## Example
-See `test_example.py` for an example using Selenium and Python.
+See `sample/test_example.py` for an example using Selenium and Python.
 Install Selenium and ChromeDriver if you haven't before, start the Selenium server then run the Python script.
 All tests should pass without error.

 ## How does it work